mrj0/Desire2Learn-Tweaks/README.md

 Desire 2 Learn is a common platform for universities to administer online classes.
 While it works, it has many flaws - which I am trying to fix to make it useable on real browsers (Chrome / Firefox).

-Forked Refuse2Logout for the logout script, added my own for highlighting and targeting my school's system.
+Forked [Refuse2Logout](https://github.com/vtsatskin/Refuse2Logout) for the logout script, added more for highlighting and targeting my school's system.

 How to Install
 --------------